joeferner/node-persist/README.md

 # persist

-persis is an orm framework for node.js.
+persist is an ORM framework for node.js.

 The following databases are currently supported: